nimbomx/CADD/.CADD/START.md

 - **Don't assume** examples are real preferences
 - **Only configured values** should be applied
 - **Offer setup** if preferences are mostly unconfigured

+### Preferences Management
+- **FIRST TIME**: Offer to set up preferences if mostly unconfigured
+- **DURING SETUP**: Mention "You can always change your preferences by asking me to update them"
+- **IF USER DECLINES**: Say "Just ask me to update your preferences whenever you want.
+I won't ask again."
+- **NEVER ASK AGAIN**: If user declined preference setup, do not offer again
+- **ON REQUEST**: Always help when user explicitly asks to update preferences

+### Turborepo Integration
+- **SUGGEST** when user mentions both frontend AND backend development
+- **EXPLAIN BENEFITS** briefly: shared code, optimized builds, parallel workflows
+- **RESPECT DECISION** if user declines, don't mention again
+- **INTEGRATE** into .gitignore and README if accepted
+- **INCLUDE** monorepo structure in project planning

 ### To Complete Empty PROJECT_PLAN.md
 If PROJECT_PLAN.md is empty, ask IN ORDER: